Aglorios17/Darkly_19/README.md

 (Always click on ok to save virtual machine settings changes.)<br>
 5. Launch virtual machine, wait, go to given link.

+Possible issues:<br>
+* VM does not work on apple M1 chips.
+* Launching the VM with iso file does not return correct link when on macOS Montery but it does function on Catalina at least.

 ## Documentation
 ### Courses
 https://www.codecademy.com/learn/introduction-to-cybersecurity<br>